Williams-Ituen/learning-r-will/feedback/README.md

 # Feedback on your BMI coding challenge script

 Overall, coding syntax and approach shows that you have grasped and understood what we have been discussing with regard to basics of using R. Well done.
-Following are more specific bullet points of what you have done well and some points on what you can consider doing next time and you progress with your work in R.
+Following are more specific bullet points of what you have done well and some points on what you can consider doing next time as you progress with your work in R.

 ## 1. Good use of intermediate objects